bbc/childrens-games-starter-pack/docs/tech-review.md

 * **Initial download size and file sizes**:
 The download size is used as an early indicator for how long the game will take to download.
 To help identidy large files, files over 500KB are listed.
-The statisitc to fail the tech review is the initial download speed.
+The statistics to fail the tech review is the initial download speed.

 [Home](../README.md)